SINGAPORE - A group of elderly folk in Singapore needs help and their woes are "a gap that can be plugged", according to a study.

 "When you have a strong pool of volunteers to step up and fill the gap, then the whole community benefits," said sociologist Paulin Straughan, a co-author of the study.

 In all, researchers polled 1,540 Singaporeans in their 50s and 60s for their attitudes towards ageing.
-They are working with researchers who had carried out similar surveys in Seoul and Shanghai, and plan to compare the results to better understand ageing in the region.
+They had carried out similar surveys in Seoul and Shanghai, and plan to compare the results to better understand ageing in the region.

 Professor Straughan said part of the problem may lie with the ideal of a three-generation family living under one roof.
 Older folk who may not have such support could see it as a failing on their part and "would rather live in misery than admit that they are left alone (by their families)".